Empowering Strengths,

 Hi, I’m Penny

-At Sunflower Psychology Services, neurodiversity is welcomed and celebrated.
-I’m a psychologist based in Coffs Harbour, specialising in autism, ADHD, and AuDHD (autism and ADHD).
+I’m a neuro-affirming psychologist based in Coffs Harbour and the founder of Sunflower Psychology Services.
+I specialise in autism, ADHD, and AuDHD (autism and ADHD).
+Neurodiversity is welcomed and valued here.
 I’m also a registered Medicare and NDIS provider.
 My whole family is neurodivergent, including my three amazing children, so I understand the ups, the downs, and everything in between — the advocacy, appointments, joy, confusion, and the worry that can come with it.

-I take a neuro-affirming, evidence-based approach, grounded in both lived experience and professional knowledge.
+I use a strengths-based, evidence-informed approach, grounded in both lived experience and professional knowledge.
 My focus is on practical strategies that build on what’s already working, while gently supporting areas that feel more challenging.
-I work with autistic, ADHD, or AuDHD teens (12–17) and adults, as well as the parents and carers of neurodivergent children, and the educators and employers who support them.
+I work with autistic, ADHD, or AuDHD teens (12–17yrs) and adults, as well as the parents and carers of neurodivergent children, and the educators and employers who support them.
 Together, we create environments where people can thrive, live authentically, and feel truly supported at home, at school, at work, and in the wider community.

 I take each person’s communication and comfort needs into account during every session.
 Whether in person, online, or by phone, sessions are adapted to each person’s preferred way of communicating — including talking, writing, visuals, AAC, and more — so everyone can feel at ease and fully supported.
 Sensory needs are also considered, with adjustments to lighting, sound, and the environment wherever possible, creating a calm, safe, and welcoming space.